DeveloperCielo/Checkout-Cielo/source/english.md

 * The monetary value is always handled as intire values, without representation of decimals place, in such case the last two digits are considered as “centavos”.
 Example: R$ 1.286,87 is represented as 128687; R$ 1,00 is represented as 100.

 <aside class="notice">See the section [Certificated Extended Validation](#certificado-extended-validation) for more information</aside>

+## Browsers supported

+We support the following browser versions:
+* Chrome - V40.0 or subsequent
+* FireFox -  V34.0.5 or subsequent
+* Internet Explorer - 10 or subsequent
+* Safari (MAC/iOS) - 7 or subsequent
+* Opera - V26 or subsequent

+To best experience of Cielo Checkout, we recommend downloading the latest version of the browsers mentioned above.

+Check out this site [link para http://browsehappy.com/] to view the latest versions of browsers.

+Note: older browsers may be access denied to Checkout Cielo and some features will not work as desired.
+Newer browsers also offer better encryption features and privacy.

+If a feature does not work as expected:
+* Try another browser as a temporary solution to the problem.
+* If you use Internet Explorer, try disabling compatibility mode.
+If you have tried these solutions, but you still have problems, please contact us at [Cielo Support](# stand-cielo) and provide the following information:

+* A general explanation of the problem.
+* The browser and the version being used.
+* The operating system and version used on your computer.
+* A screenshot of the problem.

 ## Changelog